gruber-sciencelab/nTerminalExon/README.md

 # novel Terminal Exon

 Identification of novel Terminal Exons analysis using TECtool.
 Please, download this repository with 'git clone' and follow the instructions.
+Please be sure to execute the instructions in this directory folder.

 ## Table of Contents